 Meet The Governors

-As a former pupil, and a local resident, St. Peters has had important part of my own education and that of my children, as I am a parent of two children who attend RSP.
+As a former pupil, and a local resident, St. Peters has had an important part of my own education and that of my children, as I am a parent of two children who attend RSP.
 Since I became a governor, it has been a real pleasure to see up close the hard work all staff put into to school life.
 I currently work at Bingley Grammar School as Director of Faculty for Physical Education.
 Recently I have been lucky enough to work in a school in Nairobi, Kenya coaching leadership skills through rugby.
-Most of my free time is spent with my family, however my hobbies revolve around sport.
+Most of my free time is spent with my family, however, my hobbies revolve around sport.
 Although my playing days are over I still enjoy running and playing golf also I am massive Bradford City fan.

-My aim as a school governor is to support the headteacher and the school to provide the best possible education and learning environment for all children, including my own, at Rawdon St Peter’s.
+My aim as a school governor is to support the headteacher and the school to provide the best possible education and learning environment for all children, including my own, at Rawdon St Peter’s

 I work for the University of Leeds as a Senior Staff Development Officer leading staff and research student development in the areas of research and innovation, largely for academics and PhD students.
 This includes managing a team of professional and administrative staff.
 I came to this role from a lectureship in Mechanical Engineering where my research and teaching interests were in engineering design.
 Before coming to the University of Leeds I gained experience as a practising engineer.
 I have a BEng and PhD in Mechanical Engineering, a Postgraduate Certificate in Learning and Teaching in Higher Education and I am a Chartered Engineer.